-Avanti Fields School understands that using online services is an important aspect of raising educational standards, promoting pupil achievement and enhancing teaching and learning.
+All schools within the Trust understand that using online services is an important aspect of raising educational standards, promoting achievement, and enhancing teaching and learning.

-The use of online services is embedded throughout the school; therefore, there are a number of controls in place to ensure the safety of pupils and staff.
+The use of online services is embedded throughout the school; therefore, there are anumber of controls in place to ensure the safety of children and young people and staff.